 - Students tend to think that species can “choose” to evolve in order to meet the needs of different environments.
 Emphasize that this is not possible.
 Evolution is not a process that occurs at the “individual” level, but rather at the level of the population.
 Evolution is a passive process driven by the combination of environmental changes and mutations.
 In conditions where an environmental change occurs (drought, volcanic eruption, new predator, disease in the population), those species with beneficial mutations that cause favorable traits survive and pass on these traits to their offspring.
 Those that do not have beneficial traits will die, thus creating a shift in the population, leading to a change in the species over time.

 - Students may think that evolution is a process that can occur quickly, even overnight.
-Emphasize once again that evolution is a process that occurs over many generations and is dependent upon beneficial mutations and the specific environment.
+Emphasize once again that evolution is a process that usually occurs over many generations and is dependent upon beneficial mutations and the specific environment.
+Note: Evolution is typically a slow, gradual process - but there are examples of rapid evolutionary change.

 - Fossil Record